A PDF of this policy is at the bottom of the page.

 Sexual violence violates this policy.
 Sexual violence includes, but is not limited to:

-- Sexual Assault: Sexual intercourse or sexual contact with a person without his or her consent.
+a.
+Sexual Assault: Sexual intercourse or sexual contact with a person without his or her consent.

 Consent means actual words or conduct indicating freely given agreement to the sexual activity.
 Consent cannot be inferred from silence, passivity, or lack of active resistance.
 There is no consent where there is a threat of force of violence or any other form of coercion or intimidation, physical or psychological.